I the Mighty: Where the Mind Wants to Go / Where You Let It Go and hiatus (2017–2020)

-On July 23, 2020, Walsh was accused of the alleged sexual assault that occurred in 2015 against a then nineteen year old woman.
-A statement recounting the alleged detail of events were published on Twitter.
+On July 23, 2020, Walsh was accused of the sexual assault that occurred in 2015 against a then nineteen year old woman.
+A statement recounting the alleged detail of events was published on Twitter.
 Later Walsh released a statement regarding the accusations against him on Twitter including a donation of $1000 to RAINN (Rape, Abuse & Incest National Network).
 In light of the events drummer Dahlinger left.
 The band announced they had decided on taking a indefinite hiatus following the accusations.